Some people claim that nuts are the ultimate cure for low testosterone. But I wanted to check whether science confirms this.

 What you want to do is combine them with other testosterone-boosting foods and habits, like strength training and magnesium-rich foods.

 You can always try testosterone boosters and other supplements if that fails.
+Here are our recommended list of testosterone supplements:

 But I suggest you take the nut route first.
 Nuts are more budget-friendly and may result in many additional health benefits.